Hi, I’m Leckey,

 No matter where I moved, I was always with me.
 All that crap was piling up.
 And on Christmas Day, 2011, I experienced the straw that broke this camel’s back.

-I had learned, I had done, and I broke.
+I had learned, I had done, I fell into the abyss, and I broke.
 I broke into a million pieces.

 I had to figure out just what the hell happened to me, and how I was going to fix it.
 And in that fixing, I realized a lot more about the why of the learning and doing I did until Christmas Day.
 Then I had to learn how to heal it.
 Going all the way back to my infancy.
 That set the stage for my Great Unraveling in 2019, when I lost, in succession over two months, my primary relationship, place that I lived, the vehicle I drove, my job, the Krav Maga class I was teaching, the death of a high school friend, and my mother-in-law.
 Despite the grief that was piling on, I secured a new place to live, a vehicle, and employment.
 That employment which I was able to quit later, to better serve myself.
 And then yet a better offer came along, that served me even better, so I moved on.
 I was capable of handling all this because of the capacity and resilience I had developed while healing.

 Oh yea.
 That bullet pointed list?
 It’s based on those 58 years of lived experience that has ample reflection, and then application of what I’ve learned over the years, to my own healing.
-That healing which has reverberated to my own sons, and the relationships I am currently in, and to my ability to serve, albeit in different capacities.
 And that bullet pointed list cannot at all come close to describing what it feels like to be a fully functional, connected, pleasure-able man.
 I have pummeled my former self-limitations, and to this day continue to learn, to do, and to teach.

 Now to the bullet points, and mix the two together:

-• served as a volunteer firefighter and emergency medical technician in Minnesota and Washington State for 16 years, and retired to cure my PTSD.
+served as a volunteer firefighter and emergency medical technician in Minnesota and Washington State for 16 years, and retired to get out of the hole I fell into - my trauma.
+The bottom was hard and I didn’t bounce much.
 Along the way I earned over a dozen certifications from state agencies and FEMA, in such things as confined space rescue, leadership, and emergency management.

-• is a certified Tension and Trauma Releasing Exercises provider.
-This required two years of study and clinical work, and the clinical work was 100% supervised, year 1 being individual clinical sessions, and year two group clinical sessions.
-I already knew how trauma felt in my body and psyche, and I got to see in my own healing experience first (required), how to apply tremoring and other techniques to the healing process.
+is a certified Tension and Trauma Releasing Exercises provider.
+This required two years of study and clinical work, and the clinical work was 100% supervised, I already knew how trauma felt in my body and psyche, and I got to see in my own healing experience first (required), how to apply tremoring and other techniques to the healing process.

-• has a purple belt rank in Advanced Krav Maga, and is a certified instructor in Core and Advanced Level A Warrior Krav Maga and NWSDE Krav Maga (Wingate)
+has a blue belt rank in Advanced Krav Maga, and is a certified instructor in Core and Advanced Level A Warrior Krav Maga and NWSDE Krav Maga (Wingate)